988 Halekauwila

 Security guard service is strongly supported for this building.
 Multiple recent remarks explicitly mention “24-hour security,” “24 hours security service,” “secure building,” and “24/7 privately patrolled” access, confirming the feature across different listings rather than a single agent’s copy-paste.
 This aligns with the already high-confidence MLS amenities data (17/20 listings checked SECGUA).

-Multiple listings directly reference patrol-based security, including private patrols, roving patrols, and 24-hour security service.
-This is strong public-remark evidence that the building/community has security patrol service.
+Multiple listings directly describe private patrols, roving patrols, and 24-hour security service or presence.
+This repeated explicit evidence strongly confirms security patrol service.

 No analysis available